-*The Mandingo language is celebrated on November 30, 1000.
+*The Mandingo language is celebrated on this date in 1000.
 Also known as Mandinka, it is a Mande language spoken by the Mandinka people of Guinea, northern Guinea-Bissau, the Casamance region of Senegal, and the Gambia, where it is one of the principal languages.
 Mandinka belongs to the Manding branch of Mande and is like Bambara and Maninka/Malinké but with only five instead of 7 vowels.
 It is a tonal language with low and high tones in most areas.
 However, the variety spoken in the Gambia and Senegal borders on a pitch accent due to its proximity to non-tonal neighboring languages like Wolof.
 There is little dialectical diversity.
 Mandingo is represented by the type spoken in Casamance.

 Tone